Small-Bodies-Node/sbsearch/README.md

 ## Acknowledgments

-Support for ZChecker was provided by the NASA/University of Maryland/Minor Planet Center Augmentation through the NASA Planetary Data System Cooperative Agreement NNX16AB16A.
+Support for SBSearch was provided by the NASA/University of Maryland/Minor Planet Center Augmentation through the NASA Planetary Data System Cooperative Agreement NNX16AB16A.

 ## Testing
 `python setup.py build_ext --inplace`